 This task simulates a landing on an aircraft carrier deck, the deck being a deck 100 metres long and 25 metres wide.
+Deck length shall be adjusted according to the airfield elevation (S10 4.31.5).
+The width of the deck may be decreased to be adjusted to the width of the existing runway (S10 4.31.5).
 The first 25-metre section of the deck is divided into five 5 metre strips which are scored from 250 to 50 points as shown.
 The remainder of the deck scores 25 points.
 In order to score the main wheels must touch down in a particular strip and the aircraft must come to a complete halt within the 100-metre deck, as close to the start of the deck as possible.